-The Partnership serves approximately 2 million customers in all 50 states from over 2,000 propane distribution locations.
-In addition to distributing propane, the Partnership also sells, installs and services propane appliances, including heating systems.
+The Partnership serves approximately 2 million customers in all 50 states from approximately 2,000 propane distribution locations.
+In addition to distributing propane, the Partnership also sells, installs and services propane appliances, including heating systems, and operates a residential heating, ventilation, air conditioning, plumbing, and related services business in certain counties of Pennsylvania, Delaware, and Maryland.
 Typically, we are located in suburban and rural areas where natural gas is not readily available.
-Our district offices generally consist of a business office and propane storage.
+Our local offices generally consist of a business office and propane storage.
 As part of its overall transportation and distribution infrastructure, the Partnership operates as an interstate carrier in all states throughout the continental United States.

 The Partnership sells propane primarily to residential, commercial/industrial, motor fuel, agricultural and wholesale customers.
-The Partnership distributed nearly 1.4 billion gallons of propane in Fiscal 2014.
-Approximately 93% of the Partnership's Fiscal 2014 sales (based on gallons sold) were to retail accounts and approximately 7% were to wholesale and supply customers.
-Sales to residential customers in Fiscal 2014 represented approximately 41% of retail gallons sold; commercial/industrial customers 36%; motor fuel customers 13%; and agricultural customers 6%.
-Transport gallons, which are large-scale deliveries to retail customers other than residential, accounted for 4% of Fiscal 2014 retail gallons.
+The Partnership distributed over 1.2 billion gallons of propane in Fiscal 2015.
+Approximately 96% of the Partnership's Fiscal 2015 sales (based on gallons sold) were to retail accounts and approximately 4% were to wholesale and supply customers.
+Sales to residential customers in Fiscal 2015 represented approximately 39% of retail gallons sold; commercial/industrial customers 36%; motor fuel customers 15%; and agricultural customers 6%.
+Transport gallons, which are large-scale deliveries to retail customers other than residential, accounted for 4% of Fiscal 2015 retail gallons.
 No single customer represents, or is anticipated to represent, more than 5% of the Partnership's consolidated revenues.

-The Partnership continues to expand its Propane Exchange program.
-At September 30, 2014, Propane Exchange cylinders were available at nearly 49,000 retail locations throughout the United States.
-Sales of our Propane Exchange cylinders to retailers are included in commercial/industrial sales.
-The Propane Exchange program enables consumers to purchase or exchange propane cylinders at various retail locations such as home centers, gas stations, mass merchandisers and grocery and convenience stores.
+The Partnership continues to expand its AmeriGas Cylinder Exchange program.
+At September 30, 2015, ACE cylinders were available at nearly 48,500 retail locations throughout the United States.
+Sales of our ACE cylinders to retailers are included in commercial/industrial sales.
+The ACE program enables consumers to purchase or exchange propane cylinders at various retail locations such as home centers, gas stations, mass merchandisers and grocery and convenience stores.
 We also supply retailers with large propane tanks to enable retailers to replenish customers' propane cylinders directly at the retailer's location.

 Residential and commercial customers use propane primarily for home heating, water heating and cooking purposes.
 Commercial users include hotels, restaurants, churches, warehouses, and retail stores.
 Industrial customers use propane to fire furnaces, as a cutting gas and in other process applications.
 Other industrial customers are large-scale heating accounts and local gas utility customers who use propane as a supplemental fuel to meet peak load deliverability requirements.
 As a motor fuel, propane is burned in internal combustion engines that power over-the-road vehicles, forklifts, commercial lawn mowers, and stationary engines.
-Agricultural uses include tobacco curing, chicken brooding and crop drying.
+Agricultural uses include tobacco curing, chicken brooding, crop drying, and orchard heating.
 In its wholesale operations, the Partnership principally sells propane to large industrial end-users and other propane distributors.

 Retail deliveries of propane are usually made to customers by means of bobtail and rack trucks.
 Propane is pumped from the bobtail truck, which generally holds 2,400 to 3,000 gallons of propane, into a stationary storage tank on the customer's premises.
 The Partnership owns most of these storage tanks and leases them to its customers.
 The capacity of these tanks ranges from approximately 120 gallons to approximately 1,200 gallons.
-The Partnership also delivers propane in portable cylinders, including Propane Exchange cylinders.
+The Partnership also delivers propane in portable cylinders, including ACE cylinders.
 Some of these deliveries are made to the customer's location, where cylinders are either picked up or replenished in place.